| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday October 21,

 Missouri, Montana, North Dakota, Ohio, Oklahoma, Oregon, South Dakota,

+Texas and Wyoming are joining the Department's lawsuit.
 If not blocked, JBS's acquisition of Kansas City, Mo.-based National would make it the largest U.S. beef packer, with an ability to slaughter more than 40,000 head of cattle per day (or more than one third of U.S. fed cattle packing capacity) and annual sales of more than $14 billion.
 "The combination of JBS and National will likely lead to grocers, food service companies and ultimately American consumers paying higher prices for beef," said Thomas O. Barnett, Assistant Attorney General in charge of the Department's Antitrust Division.
 "It will also lessen the competition among packers in the purchase of cattle that has been critical to ensuring competitive prices to the nation's thousands of producers, ranchers and feedlots."
 We have more on the decision of the DOJ to sue JBS Swift over their planned acquisition to acquire National Beef Packing Company.
 Click on the link below for more on the lawsuit.
 Click here for more on the DOJ effort to block JBS from buying National Beef. | |

-Groups Representing Livestock Producers Seem to Agree With the DOJ Move ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Perhaps the
+| Groups Representing Livestock Producers Seem to Agree With the DOJ Move ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Perhaps the

 statement of Bob Stallman, President of the American Farm Bureau